Updated August 14th, 2021 by Travel the Greek Way

 - Syros island – > there is only 1 ferry going there (worldchamion and takes 2,5 hours.
 Again FerryHopper has not only modest fares but also a lot of info for the island

 As suggested before, it would be best to rent a car or a scooter.
 The prices are reasonable and you get to all the important spots of the island on time avoiding at the same time the huge crowds.

-If you don’t want to rent a car, you can use the local bus.
-Central station is at Fira:
+If you don’t want to rent a car, you can use the local Santorini bus.
+The central station is at Fira.

 Cable Car in Fira: This is your alternative to donkeys and steps if you want to visit Mesa Gialos, the old port of Fira, where a lot of caldera cruises start. tel +30 22860 22977.

 There is no Uber or Lyft on Santorini.
 Taxis are plentiful on the island but better discuss the price in advance before getting in.

 There are direct flights from Athens to Santorini.
 However, the Santorini airport is in slight disrepair and chaotic during busy months.

 If you take the ferry from Piraeus, try to get the high-speed ferry (there are no cabins on the ferry) which trip normally lasts from 4 hours to 5 hours with and the average ticket cost is 40€ (one way).
 You better have purchased your ticket in advance as in the peak months you might not be able to find one.
 F